-1.3 DEMOGRAPHIC AND PROFILE OF COUNCIL
+1.3 DEMOGRAPHIC AND SOCIAL PROFILE OF COUNCIL

-Monash Council is located between 13 and 24 kilometres south-east of Melbourne CBD and covers an area of approximately 81.5 square kilometres.
+Monash Council is located between 13 and 24 kilometres south-east of Melbourne's CBD and covers an area of approximately 81.5 square kilometres.
 The municipality is predominantly residential, and contains substantial industrial, commercial and recreational areas.

-The cultural diversity of Monash's residents is amplified by the fact that 49% of Monash's residents were born overseas, with the most populous being from China, India, Sri Lanka, Malaysia, United Kingdom, Greece, Italy, Vietnam, Hong Kong, South Korea and Indonesia.
+The cultural diversity of Monash's residents is amplified by the fact that 49 per cent were born overseas, with the highest number being from China, India, Sri Lanka, Malaysia, the United Kingdom, Greece, Italy, Vietnam, Hong Kong, South Korea and Indonesia.
 Other than English, the main languages spoken in Monash households are Mandarin, Greek, Cantonese, Italian, Sinhalese, Vietnamese, Tamil, Korean, Hindi and Indonesian.

 Monash residents are generally highly skilled and well-educated.
-Thirty-five percent (35%) of Monash residents have a bachelor university degree or higher qualification, compared with 27% of the Greater Melbourne population.
+Thirty-five percent have a bachelor university degree or higher qualification, compared with 27 per cent of the Greater Melbourne population.

 In June 2020, businesses in Monash provide 144,478 local jobs.
 This makes Monash the second largest employment destination in Melbourne, after the Central Business District.

-Monash estimated resident population for 2020 was 204,936 with a population density of 25.16 persons per hectare, making it one of the most populous municipalities in Victoria.
+Monash's estimated resident population for 2020 was 204,936, with a population density of 25.16 persons per hectare, making it one of the most populous municipalities in Victoria.